Skip to main content

 Closing date:

-Owing to the volume of responses (> 400) and the complexity of the subject matter of this consultation, further time has been needed to analyse the responses received for this consultation and to prepare the CPS response.
-We anticipate doing so in the first half of 2024.
+Owing to the volume of responses (> 400) and the complexity of the subject matter of this consultation, further time was needed to analyse the responses received for this consultation and to prepare the CPS response.

-Since the consultation was published, we have removed the UK Government’s definitions of “sex” and “gender” from the consultation document.
-This is because it has come to our attention that the Office for National Statistics (ONS) has added a guidance note to the article from which the definition was taken, which states that:
+After the consultation was published, we removed the UK Government’s definitions of “sex” and “gender” from the consultation document.
+This is because it came to our attention that the Office for National Statistics (ONS) added a guidance note to the article from which the definition was taken, which stated that:

 “The government definitions of ‘sex’ and ‘gender’ included in this article are not current and do not reflect a current cross-government agreed position.
 They are only intended for use within the Sustainable Development Goals (SDGs) context.”

-Accordingly, we do not think it appropriate to continue to rely on these definitions.
+Accordingly, we did not think it appropriate to continue to rely on these definitions.

 The CPS regularly reviews and updates our legal guidance to ensure it supports our prosecutors.
 A review of the RASSO guidance identified that further direction could be provided in the deception as to gender section, to assist prosecutors with understanding the law in this complex area.
 Adherence to these guidelines will ensure that there is a predictability, transparency and consistency of decision making across the CPS.